-- 1.11 This guidance has been written for pension administrators and assumes some knowledge of general pension terminology, and some familiarity with retirement calculations for the Local Government Pension Scheme (Scotland).
-Any questions concerning the application of the guidance should, in the first instance, be referred to SPPA. - 1.12 In line with best practice and in order to make sure that factors are being used as intended and the instructions are fit for purpose, we suggest that some example calculations are sent to GAD for review. - 1.13 The factors contained in this guidance will be subject to review periodically.
+- 1.11 This guidance has been written for pension administrators and assumes some knowledge of general pension terminology, and some familiarity with retirement calculations for the Local Government Pension Scheme (England and Wales).
+Any questions concerning the application of the guidance should, in the first instance, be referred to MHCLG. - 1.12 The factors contained in this guidance will be subject to review periodically.
 This will depend on external circumstances, for example whenever there is a change in the SCAPE basis; when changes in the actuarial assumptions adopted for other scheme factors take place; or following each future actuarial valuation where mortality and other relevant experience is reviewed or if other credible and material information comes to light.